MobilityData/gtfs-validator/docs/ACCEPTANCE_TESTS.md

             "source-id-2": 40
           }
         ]
-      }
     },
     {
-      "third_notice_code": {
+      "noticeCode": "third_notice_code",
         "affectedSourcesCount": 3,
         "affectedSources": [
           {
-            "source_id": "source-id-1",
+            "sourceId": "source-id-1",
-            "source_url": "url to the latest version of the dataset issued by source-id-1" },
+            "sourceUrl": "url to the latest version of the dataset issued by source-id-1" },
           {
-            "source_id": "source-id-3",
+            "sourceId": "source-id-3",
-            "source_url": "url to the latest version of the dataset issued by source-id-3" },
+            "sourceUrl": "url to the latest version of the dataset issued by source-id-3" },
           {
-            "source_id": "source-id-5",
+            "sourceId": "source-id-5",
-            "source_url": "url to the latest version of the dataset issued by source-id-5" }
+            "sourceUrl": "url to the latest version of the dataset issued by source-id-5" }
         ],
         "countPerSource": [